 Learn more: What are roles?

-Learn more: The AODocs storage account.
+Learn more: What is the AODocs storage account?

 A template is an AODocs document created and configured by library administrators.
 Users can create new documents from templates instead of creating empty documents.

 Templates can have:

 Note:The number of default attachments depends on the type of library.